-- Understand the requirements and role of systematic screening in the global TB response. - Describe the advantages and disadvantages of each of the WHO-recommended screening tools. - Recognize the different TB screening algorithms appropriate for the general population, persons living with HIV, and children. - Describe the national TB situation, strategic priorities, screening and diagnostic practices. - Know the screening algorithms and populations under this project.
+- Understand the requirements and role of systematic screening in the global TB response. - Describe the advantages and disadvantages of each of the WHO-recommended screening tools. - Recognize the different TB screening algorithms appropriate for the general population, persons living with HIV, and children. - Describe the current TB situation in the country, including screening and diagnostic practices.